-During the 2016 Federal Election, the Coalition committed to ban the use of animals in cosmetic testing.
-The date for the new law to come into force was touted as 1 July, 2017.
+During the 2016 Federal Election, the Coalition committed to banning the use of animals in cosmetic testing.
+The date for the new law to come into force was 1 July 2017.

-If the Federal Government’s commitment is realised, this will mean that from 1 July, 2017, it will be prohibited in Australia to test finished cosmetic products as well as cosmetic ingredients on animals.
+If the Federal Government’s commitment is realised, this will mean that from 1 July 2017, it will be prohibited in Australia to test finished cosmetic products and cosmetic ingredients on animals.

 It will also be against the law to sell cosmetic products or cosmetic ingredients that have been tested on animals outside of Australia.
 The law will, however, allow “responsible animal testing” for medical tests and drug development.

-The animal testing reform will bring Australian laws in line with those of New Zealand and the EU.
+The animal testing reform will bring Australian laws aligned with New Zealand and the EU.

-In November 2016, the Department of Health undertook consultation with industry members and representatives in Sydney and Melbourne.
+In November 2016, the Department of Health consulted industry members and representatives in Sydney and Melbourne.
 We will report on further developments when they are made available.